-ESMA does not consider that offering only publication arrangements whereby market participants are required to submit search queries in order to access limited portions of the
+ESMA does not consider that offering only publication arrangements whereby market participants are required to submit search queries in order to access limited portions of the data (e.g. ISIN-by-ISIN searches, limited time periods) meet the requirement of making data available free of charge, but such search queries could exist in addition.

-Deleting data shortly after publication
+• Deleting data shortly after publication

 The data made available free of charge should replicate the information published on a reasonable commercial basis but with a 15 minutes delay.
-ESMA is of the view that the information should be available for any party to initiate a retrieval of the data for a period of at least 24 hours from the publication for a reasonable time and at least for 24 hours.
+ESMA is of the view that the information should be available for any party to initiate a retrieval of the data for a period of at least 24 hours from the publication.
 It is not reasonable to have the data available for a period that is not long enough for it to be downloaded reliably either on an ad-hoc or in a repeatable manner